ivicamil/ArxivKit/README.md

 ---

+## Supported Platforms

+- macOS
+- iOS, iPadOS, Mac Catalyst
+- Linux (tested on Ubuntu 20.04)

 ## Usage

 ### Arxiv Session

 `ArxivSession` object enapsulates network communication and keeps track of individual fetch tasks.
 It is strongly recomended to reuse a single session instance for multiple related tasks or even a single instance for the entire app or command line tool.
-To use any of the APIS from the package, at least one session objecct must be created and retained:
+To use any of the APIs from the package, at least one session object must be created and retained:

 ```swift
 let session = ArxivSession()
 ```

+Under the hood, `ArxivSession` uses a `URLSession` instance which can be configurred by providing a custom `URLSessionConfiguration` object to `ArxivSession` initialiser.  `ArxivSession` should be sufficient for many applications.
+If that's not the case, clients can implement their own networking layer and still use this library as a Domain Specific Language for constructing `ArxivRequest` values.
+In that case, `ArxivParser` can be used for parsing raw API reponses to `ArxivReponse` values.

-### Searching Articles
+### Fetching Articles

-`ArxivQuery` type encapsulates different possible information that can be searched on [arXiv](https://arxiv.org).
-A query instance is used to construct `ArxivRequest`, which can be configured with various modifier methods to define desired number of articles per page, sorting order and criterion etc. The request is used for constructing `ArxivFetchTask` object by calling `ArxivSession`'s `fethTask(with:completion:)`.
+`ArxivQuery` type specifies different possible information that can be searched on [arXiv](https://arxiv.org).
+A query instance is used to construct `ArxivRequest`, which can be configured with various modifier methods to define desired number of articles per page, sorting order and criterion etc. The request is used for constructing `ArxivFetchTask` object by calling `fethTask(with:completion:)` on a session.
 Finally, the actual search is performed by calling `run()` on given task.

 However, a more declarative and fluent approach is to construct ArxivRequest by calling func `makeRequest(scope:)` on an `ArxivQuery` instance, configure it by chaining desired modifiers and perform the search by calling func `fetch(using:completion:)` at the end.
 Below are examples of some of the possible queries and requests.